balcilar/DRLSE-Image-Segmentation/README.md

 Energy minimization algorithms aim is to find ϕ which get the energy function ε(ϕ) minimum.
 To solve this problem, proposed method used gradient descent algorithm which is well-known numerical analysis method.

+To apply gradient descent minimization method,  we should start given initial  ϕ matrix , and we try to find derivation of given matrix with following equation in the paper [1];

+L(ϕ)=∂ϕ/∂t=-∂ε(ϕ)/∂ϕ

+And after finding derivative, we should update given ϕ matrix with following equation in the paper [1] as follows;

+ϕ_(i,j)^(k+1)=ϕ_(i,j)^k+ΔtL(ϕ_(i,j)^k ),     where k=0,1,2,……maxiter

+Where i,j indexes are the spatial location (pixel location in the image ) of the pixel in the matrix and k is the time index and it refers how many iteration we already have done.

+The proposed method suggested to write an energy function as a sum of 3 part which are regularized distance term R_p (ϕ)  with its weight μ, Length term L_g (ϕ)  with its weight λ, and area term A_g (ϕ)  with its weight α.
+In this function all terms are bigger than 0 but not just α.
+All three weight coefficient are control the effect of corresponding terms on to the energy function.
+For example if we get α<0 then to minimize the function object area should be as big as possible.
+This is caused to get big initial object border step by step.
+Actually if we set α≥0 then the initial area will get smaller step by step.
+Because optimization step try to find ϕ which get the energy function minimum.
+It means if we want to get bigger our object then we should set α<0 and vice versa.
+But λ and μ have to be bigger than 0.
+Because our aim is find the length of the object (circumference of object) as short as possible (Because it is for guaranty to get the object border smooth) and regularization term as small as possible.

 ![Alt Text](Outputs/bone.gif)
 ![Alt Text](Outputs/femur.gif)